Alejandrehl/my-laravel-boilerplate/readme.md

 - Create database on PhpMyAdmin or your favourite DB/Administrator DB
 - cd /my-laravel-boilerplate
 - composer install
-- Execute migrations and seeders: php artisan db:migrate --seed
+- Execute migrations and seeders: php artisan migrate --seed

 ## Content of the project